What is dengue fever?

 - a rash

 These symptoms may be mild or severe.
 They usually appear between 3 and 14 days after the mosquito bite, and usually last for between 2 and 7 days.

 There is no vaccine or any specific medicine to treat dengue.
 People who have dengue fever should rest, drink plenty of fluids and reduce the fever using paracetamol or they should see a doctor.

-Severe dengue (also known as dengue haemorrhagic fever) is characterized by fever, abdominal pain, persistent vomiting, bleeding and breathing difficulty and is a potentially lethal complication, affecting mainly children.
-Early clinical diagnosis and careful clinical management by trained physicians and nurses increase survival of patients.
+Severe dengue (also known as dengue haemorrhagic fever) is a potentially lethal complication, affecting mainly children.
+Diagnosing it early and being treated by trained doctors and nurses increases survival.

 Some people can get severe dengue fever if they have had dengue fever before.

 People with severe dengue feel very unwell and have extra symptoms such as:

 - persistent vomiting or poo with blood in it